cmsj/cmsj.net/content/2023-09-06-haos-scrypted-nvr-volume.md

  * Format a USB stick as FAT32, named `CONFIG`
  * Create a directory on that stick with the name `udev`
  * In that `udev` folder create a plain text file called `80-mount-scrypted-nvr-volume.rules`
+ * Place the udev rules below in that file
+ * Put the USB stick in your Home Assistant OS machine and, from a terminal, run `ha os import`

 The contents of that rules file should be: